This job opportunity is continuous and application reviews are performed periodically.

 All applications, résumés (required) and supplemental questionnaires received will be reviewed for minimum qualifications.
 Those applications identified as meeting the minimum qualifications will be rated by Subject Matter Experts using a Training and Experience (T&E examination process).
 An employment list will be established for those who pass the T&E examination process.
 The list will remain in effect for one year.
 Current and future vacancies may be filled from this list.
 Once placed on an employment list, and at the time a vacancy occurs, eligible candidates may be contacted by the hiring department and scheduled for a department interview.

-Prior to hire, candidates will be required to successfully complete a pre-employment process, including a driving record review, reference check, and a Department of Justice (DOJ) and Federal Bureau of Investigation (FBI) background checks.
+Prior to hire, candidates will be required to successfully complete a pre-employment process, including a driving record review, reference checks and a Department of Justice (DOJ) and Federal Bureau of Investigation (FBI) fingerprint checks.
 A conviction history will not necessarily disqualify an applicant from appointment; however, failure to disclose a conviction will result in disqualification from the recruitment process.

 The policy of the City of San Mateo is to grant equal employment opportunity to all qualified persons without regard to race, color, sex, gender, age, religion, ancestry, physical or mental disability, sexual preference, marital status or national origin.
 It is the intent and desire of the City of San Mateo that equal employment opportunity will be provided in recruiting, hiring, training, promoting, wages, benefits, and all other privileges, terms and conditions of employment.
 The City of San Mateo is an Equal Opportunity Employer (EOE).